himanikohli/reliable_early_skin_cancer_detection/README.md

 # Dataset
 This study uses the Melanoma Skin Cancer dataset.
-The data is uploaded in the daatset file.
+The data is uploaded in the dataset file.

 Instructions to reproduce experiments are provided in the notebooks directory.
 ## Methodology